thedxt/Powershell/README.md

 * Scheduled Tasks in / (so it should be all the user created ones)
 ### known issues
 * If no Scheduled Tasks exist in / it will still work but give an error.

-# Single Task
-A collection of scripts that usually do a single task or a very simple one.
-Go to the folder for more